trustification/source-distributed/README.md

 code and it would be better to allow in-toto-rs to accept the securesystemslib json format and generate the keys from that.

-Tool:
-* generate ephemeral keypair using cosign
-* transform the keys into securesystemslib json format
-* create the in-toto layout
-* create the in-toto steps
-* tar the files
-* verify
 _work in progress_